Blog & News

 Why?
 When teachers think students have a lot of potential to improve, they hold them to higher standards.
 They teach more complex materials, don’t settle for simplistic answers and are more willing to spend time instructing and working with those students.
 It’s pretty easy to see how this could cross over into a PT clinic.
 If your PT thinks you can get better, they’ll probably put more effort into designing your program, spend more time with you and push you harder than someone they don’t believe has a lot of room for improvement.

 To have the best chance for a good outcome, you and your therapist both need to expect one.
-You probably will.
+You probably will achieve it.

 Article courtesy of APTA